 The benefit it brings not only to participants, but also staff and families is game-changing.
 With so much data now proving the impact of personalised music, we can no longer ask the question does this work… The question is now, when are we putting it in place?

 Watch the full version of the heartwarming Alive Inside documentary, which follows numerous visionaries in healthcare, who demonstrate music’s ability to combat memory loss and restore a deep sense of self, to those suffering from it.

 The other huge benefit of voice activated technology, is its simplicity for professional carers to use.
 Whether the person living with dementia is at home or in an aged care facility, it’s pretty easy for carers to say: “Hey Alexa, play Mary’s 1960’s playlist.”

 Bonus tip: When creating playlists, focus on music that was popular when your loved one was between 15-25 years old, when important life memories were being formed.

 Price: $79.00 – $149.00 (Cost, including an Amazon music subscription can be covered by Home Care Packages)

 Dementia journey: Early – mid – late

-Well that’s a wrap for our favourite gift ideas for Christmas 2019.
-We look forward to sharing more unique products and services that come onto the market in 2020 with you next year!
+Well that’s a wrap for our favourite gift ideas for Christmas 2020.
+We look forward to sharing more unique products and services that come onto the market with you next year!